Blue Jays shut out Rangers in both ends of doubleheader - WHIZ News

 The Blue Jays, who received approval Friday from the Canadian federal government to return home later this month, changed the paint scheme on the dugouts at their temporary home to read “Thank You Buffalo” and include the logo of the Buffalo Bisons, the Triple-A affiliate they displaced this season.

-Buffalo fans turned out in record numbers, with the 12,335 in attendance comprising the largest crowd of the Blue Jays’ tenure at Sahlen Field.
+The 12,335 in attendance Sunday comprised the largest crowd of the Blue Jays’ tenure at Sahlen Field.
 The Jays’ previous largest home crowd of the season was 10,100 on Friday night.

 ROSTER MOVES